 Silver lining in recent years

 In spite of the large number of people still practising open defecation, the Government of India has made progress in reducing the practice.
 The 2010 JMP report showed that 54 per cent of people were practising open defecation, translating to around 637million people.
-According to the April 2014 update, this figure has come down to 48 per cent, or 595million people, after taking into account population growth.
+According to the April 2014 update, this figure has come down to 48 per cent, or 595 million people, after taking into account population growth.
+It has now further come down to 524 million people, according to JMP update 2017.

 Although access to sanitation in rural India is improving, the increase is not equitable.
 Open defecation is still almost universal among the poorest 20 per cent of the population.